Donald Trump’s Tweets About Kate Middleton Nude Pics Make Royal Visit Awkward

 Donald Trump’s tweets about the 2012 Kate Middleton nude pics just keep coming back to haunt him.
-Now that Trump is President Trump, his tweets about Middleton are going to haunt a lot more than his own personal interests.
+Now that Trump is the president, his tweets about Middleton are going to haunt a lot more than his own personal interests.

-The Independent reports that as President, Trump will make a state visit to Britain meet with Queen Elizabeth as the representative of the United States of America.
-The President will be received by Her Majesty in a formal setting filled with details of royal protocol that has no place for Trump’s tweets.
+The Independent reports that as the president, Trump will make a state visit to Britain meet with Queen Elizabeth as the representative of the United States of America.
+The president will be received by Her Majesty in a formal setting filled with details of royal protocol that has no place for Trump’s tweets.

 The Twitter fiasco began after Kate Middleton nude pics were released by paparazzi in 2012.
 Kate and her husband, Prince William, were sunbathing on private property while on vacation, and clearly, the royal couple felt safe from prying eyes.
 Kate went topless to catch some rays, but paparazzi were close by and caught some nude pics of the topless Duchess.